TeamCodeStream/codestream-server/api_server/docs/integrations/slack.md

 to CodeStream.
 Since this feature allows for only one callback URL per app, a dedicated CodeStream Slack App for each CodeStream environment is required.

+With the Slack v3 implementation, users can reply to messages in Slack threads and have those messages be synchronized back to CodeStream.
+This uses Slack's Events API, which requires a single URL be configured per Slack App.

 All requests made by slack are signed and verified using [Slack's procedure for doing so](https://api.slack.com/docs/verifying-requests-from-slack).